-I’ve been to Dublin twice now, but still would love to go back to explore more as I still didn’t have enough time here!
-Dublin in a day is definitely doable, but why would you cut yourself short and not spend some more time in this amazing city?
+I’ve been to Dublin a few times now, but still would love to go back to explore more as I still didn’t have enough time here!
+On terms of what to do in Dublin in a day, you can definitely pack it full of activities, but why would you cut yourself short and not spend some more time in this amazing city?

-Morning in Dublin
+Breakfast in Dublin

 1 Trinity St, Dublin 2, Ireland

 Once you’ve found the entrance (a big wooden door), it’s great to stroll over the campus and see the students go about their daily routines.
-But of course the main attraction here is the Book of Kells.
+But of course the main attraction here is The Book of Kells.
 This 9th-century gospel manuscript and the Old Library from the 18th century at the end of the exhibition are just incredible and a must see if you haven’t already.